What is Neighbourly?

 If you see a topic on Neighbourly that you don't agree with, please check out these guidelines before responding.

-Can I post controversial topics and non-local issues on Neighbourly?
+Can I post controversial topics or non-local issues on Neighbourly?

-It's important to keep discussions on Neighbourly community appropriate, and avoid posting personal opinons on non-local issues, or topics that are widely known to be controversial.
+We encourage Neighbourly members to discuss neighbourhood issues that matter to them in a way that is constructive, civil, and builds community.
+It's important to keep discussions on Neighbourly community appropriate.
+We ask members to please avoid posting personal opinions on non-local issues, or topics that are widely known to be controversial or polarising (such as religion, politics, vaccinations or water fluoridation).